Meetmet21/INSinPAL/doc/user_guide.md

 ## SV callers

-Short-read SV calling software was selected from relevant [benchmarking papers](https://link.springer.com/article/10.1186/s13059-019-1720-5) and has been benchmarked to select the most sensitive tools for detecting large insertions in WGS data.
+Short-read SV calling software were selected from relevant [benchmarking papers](https://link.springer.com/article/10.1186/s13059-019-1720-5) and have been benchmarked to select the most sensitive tools for detecting large insertions in WGS data.
 The Tier 1 benchmark regions of the GIAB [HG002 SV callset](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/AshkenazimTrio/analysis/NIST_SVs_Integration_v0.6/) was used for this evaluation.
-Moreover, newely released callers have been also taken in account.
+Moreover, newely released callers were also considered.

 ### Benchmarking